dokku/dokku/docs/development/plugin-triggers.md

 ### `cron-entries`

-- Description: Allows injecting cron entries into the written out scheduled cron task list.
-Each entry is newline delimited, and individual entries come in the form `$SCHEDULE;$FULL_COMMAND;$ARBITRARY_DATA`.
-Individual implementations of cron writing can decide whether and how to include these cron entries.
+- Description: Allows injecting cron tasks into the written out scheduled cron task list.
+Each entry is newline delimited, and individual tasks come in the form `$SCHEDULE;$FULL_COMMAND;$ARBITRARY_DATA`.
+Individual implementations of cron writing can decide whether and how to include these cron tasks.
 The `ARBITRARY_DATA` includes the log file path for the basic `docker-local` cron implementation.
 - Invoked by:
 - Arguments: `$DOKKU_SCHEDULER`
 - Example: